top of page

 History of Square Butte Ranch

-The 480 acres and 48 units that comprise Square Butte Ranch are set amidst the Alberta Foothills - an area steeped in a rich pioneering history.
-The story of Square Butte Ranch development is itself fittingly colourful, interesting and the vision of modern-day horseman and pioneer, Max Gibb.
+Square Butte Ranch spans 480 acres and consists of 48 units nestled in the Alberta Foothills, an area rich in pioneering history.
+The development of Square Butte Ranch is a colorful and intriguing story, envisioned by modern-day horseman and pioneer Max Gibb.

-In the spring of 1989, under the original name Maximum View Ranch the concept, vision, and search for approval for an Old West themed resort project began.
-When Mr. Gibb sold his previous project, Maximum West, the proposed Maximum View Ranch development required a name change and in 1992 it became Square Butte Ranch.
-In 1995, an Area Concept Plan was prepared in support of an application by Mr. Gibb and his development partners, Mr. Joe Killi and Mr. Mike Supple, for the development of the lands as a resort.
-In 1997 the planning evolved into a bare land condominium development in which part time owners would be able to purchase small acreages (“Mini-Ranches”) and Western themed town homes (“Ranchettes”) on lands re-zoned from agricultural to part time recreational.
+In the spring of 1989, under the original name Maximum View Ranch, the concept, vision, and pursuit of approval for an Old West-themed resort project began.
+Following the sale of his previous project, Maximum West, Mr. Gibb renamed the proposed development Square Butte Ranch in 1992.
+In 1995, Mr. Gibb, along with his development partners Joe Killi and Mike Supple, prepared an Area Concept Plan to support their application for developing the land as a resort.
+By 1997, the plan evolved into a bare land condominium development, allowing part-time owners to purchase small acreages ("Mini-Ranches") and Western-themed townhomes ("Ranchettes") on lands rezoned from agricultural to part-time recreational use.

-Square Butte Ranch has attracted owners who say that they love the rural, Old West feel of the community and its architecture, the beauty of its own lands as well as the serenity and seclusion of the lands that surround it.
-They love their proximity to the Rocky Mountains, being surrounded by nature and the sight of equine friends turned out in their pastures.
-Those that have been here since its inception have been known to say “we have a little piece of heaven” and “it is the best kept secret”.
+Square Butte Ranch has attracted owners who cherish the rural, Old West ambiance of the community and its architecture, the beauty of its landscapes, and the serenity and seclusion of the surrounding areas.
+They appreciate the proximity to the Rocky Mountains, the immersion in nature, and the sight of horses grazing in the pastures.
+Longtime residents often describe it as "a little piece of heaven" and "the best kept secret."

-Square Butte Ranch is a unique and special community!
+Square Butte Ranch is indeed a unique and special community!

 bottom of page